 Piscataquis County, ME

 Martha YoungSenior Development Officer, Martha Young lives on a farm in rural Piscataquis County, where she and her husband, Richard Garrett, are licensed maple syrup producers, avid gardeners, photographers, loggers and researchers.
-She‘s on the boards of the Bingham Area Health Council and the South Solon Historical Society and staff at Partners for Rural Health in the Dominican Republic (PRHDR).
+She‘s on the board of the Bingham Area Health Council and the South Solon Historical Society.
 Martha’s Quaker education has provided the impetus for her numerous socially philanthropic projects and interest in our ecosystem.
 She’s especially concerned about the threats to human health and the natural environment by hazardous waste, industrial pollution and dangerous chemicals.